RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Details of the TTN application"
 />

 If you have no error on the previous step, you should now be on the application console page.
 The next step is to add end-devices to your The Things Stack application.
 LoRaWAN specification enforces that each end device has to be personalized and activated.
-There are two options on registering devices depending on activation mode selected.
+There are two options on registering devices depending on the activation mode selected.
 Activation can be done either via Over-The-Air-Activation (OTAA) or Activation-By-Personalization (ABP).

 :::tip 📝 NOTE:

-Once you have the application in The Things Stack (TTN V3), you need to ensure that you are in a coverage of a LoRaWAN gateway that is registered to The Things Stack (TTN V3) as well.
+Once you have the application in The Things Stack (TTN V3), you need to ensure that you are in coverage of a LoRaWAN gateway that is registered to The Things Stack (TTN V3) as well.
 Without the coverage of that LoRaWAN gateway, you cannot activate any device that you will register in your application.

-RAKwireless have [LoRaWAN gateways](https://store.rakwireless.com/collections/wisgate) that you can connect to The Things Stack (TTN V3) if no LoRaWAN gateway coverage is available in your location.
+RAKwireless has [LoRaWAN gateways](https://store.rakwireless.com/collections/wisgate) that you can connect to The Things Stack (TTN V3) if no LoRaWAN gateway coverage is available in your location.

 :::

 #### The Things Stack OTAA Device Registration

-You need to go to your application console to be able to register a device.
-To start adding an OTAA end-device, you need to click **+ Add end device** as shown in Figure 12.
+1. Go to your application console to be able to register a device.
+To start adding an OTAA end-device, you need to click **+ Add end device**, as shown in **Figure 12**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/t_image_8.png"